Lorenzo Ghiro

 About me

-I am an Assistant Professor (RTD-a) at the Department of Information Engineering, University of Brescia, where I am part of the ANS Lab led by Prof. Francesco Gringoli and Prof. Renato Lo Cigno.
+I am an Assistant Professor (RTD-a) at the Department of Information Engineering, University of Brescia, where I am part of the ANS Lab directed by Prof. Francesco Gringoli and Prof. Renato Lo Cigno.

 I received my BSc (2014), MSc (2017, cum laude), and PhD (2021) in Computer Science from the University of Trento, advised by Prof. Renato Lo Cigno and Prof. Leonardo Maccari.
 My PhD thesis focused on Centrality Routing and Blockchain Technologies in Distributed Networks.
 From 2021 to 2023 I was a Postdoctoral Researcher between the University of Trento and the University of Brescia.
 In 2019–2020 I was a Visiting Scholar at Northeastern University, Boston (USA), hosted by Prof. Stefano Basagni within the Institute for the Wireless Internet of Things.